cookacounty/simulink-utils/README.md

 ## SlBlockUtil

-Utilites for creation of blocks
+Utilities for creation of blocks

 Reads information from the model and can be used to resize
 * resize - Resize a block based on a standard port pitch